-At Clocktimizer, we the security of our systems is our number one priority.
+At Clocktimizer, the security of our systems is our number one priority.
 However, regardless of the time and effort we put into securing our systems, we acknowledge that there can be vulnerabilities present.
 The responsible disclosure of security vulnerabilities helps us ensure the security and privacy of our customers and our systems.
 This policy is designed to create a clear communication path around exploitable vulnerabilities.

 We kindly request that all researchers: